AlbanDAVID/DST-airlines/src/dst_dashboard_dokcer/README.md

-# DST Dashboard on Docke
+# DST Dashboard on Docker

 ### Rationale
 This readme serves as reference for the functionality of the dashboard linked to the DST Airlines project and runing on Docker.